Jeffrey Rosenfeld: Public health advocacy

 Rosenfeld has used his public profile to speak out on matters of violence and social justice.

 In 2008, together with psychiatrist Major Nick Ford, he warned about unidentified brain injuries which returned military suffer, caused by pressure waves from explosions.
 More concerning, there could be a cumulative effect from exposure to multiple explosions.
 But there are no external wounds to see, so these injuries are often not detected.
 In Afghanistan, these invisible injuries make up some 12 per cent of wounds inflicted on Australian troops.
 In 2011, he organised an international conference on the topic, explaining that it can leave victims with brain damage, depression, and post-traumatic stress.
 In 2009, he compiled a collection of brain scans to show young people how just one blow to the head can be fatal, or lead to lifelong brain injury.

 He was the keynote speaker at the 2020 Holocaust Remembrance Day, comparing it to the Rwandan genocide which he witnessed personally as a military surgeon.

 He also contributed to the public debates on football's history of poorly managing cases of repeated head injuries, the value of making bicycle helmets compulsory, the role of alcohol in violent head injuries and in car crashes, and the risks of boxing.

-Since 2021 he has been the Patron of the Australian Friends of Sheba Medical Centre organization.

 Published works

 Journal articles

-As of November 2021, PubMed lists 291 articles with him as an author, and ResearchGate lists 397.

-Google Scholar calculates his h-index as 67.
+As of June 2026, PubMed listed 381 publications authored or co-authored by Rosenfeld while ResearchGate listed 397 publications According to Google Scholar, his h-index was 67.